 Meet the Team

 James & Jordan Mckendree

 James & Jordan are blessed to be able to work side by side in this business.
 At the end of 2019, Jordan left M.D.
-Anderson Cancer Center where she worked for 10 years, leaving her position as an Executive Assistant to oversee our social media marketing.
-She has an Associates Degree in Psychology, and volunteers her spare time working with the youth of Redeemer Church in Manvel, Texas.
-Additionally, she has volunteered for 9 years on the Lady Go Texan Committee (now the Agricultural Education Committee) with the Houston Livestock Show and Rodeo.
+Anderson Cancer Center where she worked for 10 years, leaving her position as an Executive Assistant to oversee our social media marketing and sales.
+She has an Associates Degree in Psychology.
+Additionally, she has volunteered for 9 years on the Agricultural Education Committee with the Houston Livestock Show and Rodeo.
 James graduated from Texas A&M University with a degree in Political Science / Russian Language in 2006, and then served in the U.S. Marine Corps as an infantry officer with 2nd Battalion, 7th Marines.
 After separating in 2010, he took over Don's Windmills, which is how Windmill Ceiling Fans of Texas was born.

 jim & lou mckendree